angular/angular/aio/content/guide/testing-components-scenarios.md

 #### Import a shared module

-Because many app components need the `FormsModule` and the `TitleCasePipe`, the developer created a `SharedModule` to combine these and other frequently requested parts.
+Because many application components need the `FormsModule` and the `TitleCasePipe`, the developer created a `SharedModule` to combine these and other frequently requested parts.

 The test configuration can use the `SharedModule` too as seen in this alternative setup: